Neo45666/DevOps-Projects/PROJECT 1/README.md

 rm command is used to delete files within a directory.
 The command can also be used to remove multiple files.

 ![](./Images/rm_command.PNG)

+## touch command

+With the touch command, you can create a new file without any content or update the access and modification times of an existing file in the linux command line.
+This command is useful for testing, scripting, or creating placeholder files.